About the University & Madison

 Madison is a city of many parks and recreational areas.
 The 1,200 acre arboretum and the Vilas Park Zoo, one of the Midwest's best zoological gardens, are two remarkable examples.
 Camp Randall Stadium is home to the Badgers, winners of the 1999 Rose Bowl and contenders for the 2000 Rose Bowl.

 Madison is a literate, arts-oriented city featuring numerous concert, dance, opera, and theater performances at the Union Theater on the University Campus, Kohl Center, and the Dane County Coliseum.
 The city is home to many fine musicians, and world-renowned guest artists perform on a regular basis.
 The city possesses numerous art galleries.
 The Chazen Museum of Art on the University Campus is just one example.

 The Overture Center opened September 2004.
 This new $200 million center was a gift from the Frautschi family.
 This vision was for an integrated downtown cultural arts district.
 The Overture Center encompasses a whole city block and is only one block from the State Capitol.

 The Monona Terrace Convention Center on the shores of Lake Monona was designed by the master architect Frank Lloyd Wright in 1938, being finally realized in 1997.
 The center includes an auditorium, ballroom, and 42,300 square feet of exhibition space.

 Outdoor activities in the Madison area are endless.
-In summer, hiking, biking, running, roller skating, swimming, water-skiing, boating, sailing, wind surfing, bird watching, golfing, fishing, hunting; in winter, ice skating, ice-fishing, cross-country skiing, even telemark and downhill skiing as well as snow boarding, are highly popular.
+In summer, hiking, biking, running, swimming, water skiing, boating, sailing, wind surfing, bird watching, golfing, fishing, hunting; in winter, ice skating, ice fishing, cross-country skiing, downhill skiing, and snow boarding, are highly popular.